|

 Cherry Blossom Festival each year.
 Vollmer's contributions, although

-insect kingdom, will concentrate on the floral extravaganza
+not ignoring the insect kingdom, will concentrate on the floral extravaganza

-that envelopes the borough each spring. |
+that envelopes the borough each spring.

-Join the artists on Thursday June 19th from 6
+| Join the artists on Thursday June 19th from 6

 to 8 PM for our opening reception.
 The gallery will then be open